 - when you use our products and services;

 - GOAT Risk Solutions Ltd. will receive Data about you from the following third parties:

 - Google Analytics;

-- Data from our website is collected automatically.
-To the extent that you access our website, we will collect your Data automatically, for example:
+- To the extent that you access our website, we will collect your Data automatically, for example:

 - we automatically collect some information about your visit to the Website.
 This information helps us to make improvements to Website content and navigation, and includes your IP address, the date, times and frequency with which you access the Website and the way you use and interact with its content.

 - we will collect your Data automatically via cookies, in line with the cookie settings on your browser.
 For more information about cookies, and how we use them on the Website, see the section below, headed “Cookies”.